outcobra/outstanding-cobra/CONTRIBUTING.md

 For every other change please create a pull request.

 ###Branches
-According to [Git-Flow](https://danielkummer.github.io/git-flow-cheatsheet/) we wont to have an organized branching.
+According to [Git-Flow](https://danielkummer.github.io/git-flow-cheatsheet/) we want to have an organized branching.

 * Master: Used for releases only
 * Development: Use this to add all your fancy stable features to our system